DETAILED ACTION

 With respect to claim 11, Hirose and Kurashima teach the particle acoustic damper of claim 1.
 Hirose further teaches wherein whereby the total weight of the particles in one pouch is of an obvious, but unspecified amount.

-Hirose and Kurashima fail to explicitly teach whereby the total weight of the particles in one pouch is less than 100 grams, preferably between 5 and 100 grams, preferably between 30 and 70 grams.
+Hirose and Kurashima fail to explicitly teach whereby the total weight of the particles in one pouch is less than 100 grams.

-It would have been obvious to one of ordinary skill in the before the effective filing date of the claimed invention to provide whereby the total weight of the particles in one pouch is less than 100 grams, preferably between 5 and 100 grams, preferably between 30 and 70 grams, since it has been held that where the general conditions of a claim are disclosed in the prior art, discovering the optimum or working range involves only routine skill in the art.
+It would have been obvious to one of ordinary skill in the before the effective filing date of the claimed invention to provide whereby the total weight of the particles in one pouch is less than 100 grams, since it has been held that where the general conditions of a claim are disclosed in the prior art, discovering the optimum or working range involves only routine skill in the art.
 In re Aller, 105 USPQ 233.
 In this case, selecting a total weight of the particles would have been obvious to one of ordinary skill in the art so as to desirably tune the device.

-With respect to claim 12, Hirose and Kurashima teach an automotive noise attenuating trim part (Kurashima, # Figures 4a-b, when combined) comprising at least one foam or felt layer (Kurashima, #210 - Col. 9, Lines 53-55) characterized in that the layer comprises at least one particle acoustic damper according to claim 1 (Hirose, #4, when combined with Kurashima, #200), whereby the particle acoustic damper pouch (see annotated view of Kurashima, Figure 4b) comprises a contact surface (defined by end outer surface at #1, in contact with panel #302) for contacting a vibrating surface (302) of the vehicle and whereby the surface opposite the contact surface (defined by end inner surface at #,) is in contact with at least part of the loose particles (#c of Hirose, when combined), such that the fibers web (defined by bag #1/2/3 of Hirose, when combined) can transfer vibrational energy from the vibrating surface (Kurashima, #302) to the loose particles inside a container (of Hirose, #4) and whereby a second outer surface (outer surface #2 of particle acoustic damper pouch, #200, when combined) is in contact or connected to the at least one foam or felt layer (Kurashima, #210).
+With respect to claim 12, Hirose and Kurashima teach an automotive noise attenuating trim part (Kurashima, # Figures 4a-b, when combined) comprising: at least one foam or felt layer (Kurashima, #210 - Col. 9, Lines 53-55) that includes at least one particle damper according to claim 1 (Hirose, #4, when combined with Kurashima, #200), wherein the pouch of the at least one particle damper (see annotated view of Kurashima, Figure 4b) comprises a contact surface (defined by end outer surface at #1, in contact with panel #302) adapted for contacting a vibrating surface (302) of the vehicle, wherein the surface opposite the contact surface (defined by end inner surface at #,) is in contact with at least part of the loose particles (#c of Hirose, when combined), such that the fiber web (defined by bag #1/2/3 of Hirose, when combined) is configured to transfer vibrational energy from the vibrating surface (Kurashima, #302) to the loose particles inside the pouch (of Hirose, #4) and whereby a second outer surface (outer surface #2 of particle acoustic damper pouch, #200, when combined) is in contact or connected to the at least one foam or felt layer (Kurashima, #210).

 PNG